Coleus esculentus

-Coleus esculentus, synonym Plectranthus esculentus, also known as the kaffir potato or Livingstone potato, is a species of plant in the dicot family Lamiaceae.
+Coleus esculentus, synonym Plectranthus esculentus, also known as the kaffir potato or Livingstone potato, is a species of plant in the mint family Lamiaceae.
 It is indigenous to Africa, where it is grown for its edible tubers.
 It is more difficult to cultivate than Coleus rotundifolius, but able to give greater yields.
 Although the crop is similar to a potato, it is from the mint family, but it is still quite nutritious and useful.
 This crop can benefit many subsistence farmers since it is native, easy to grow, enjoying growing popularity in the market, and quite nutritious.

 Description

 The species is a perennial dicot herb and a member of the mint family.
 It can grow to be as tall as 2 metres.
 Some of the branches on the base bend down and grow into the ground that then can form oblong tubers, which are the fleshy underground stems.
 These tubers are edible and nutritious, often eaten as a substitute for potato or sweet potato.
 Although they are rarely seen because the vegetative reproduction is predominant, the plant also has yellow flowers.
 These flowers are two-lipped, and are on the short and crowded branches.
 While the plant is in flower the stems are leafless.
 Coleus esculentus has fleshy leaves, on angular stems.
 These leaves have brown gland-dots underneath and toothed edges.
 The tubers of this plant are quite important since that is the part of the crop that is used for sale, and farmer exchange.